President of the Church: Origin of the phrase

+Current usage within the LDS Church

+At the LDS Church's semiannual general conferences, the name of the president of the church is presented to the members as "prophet, seer, and revelator and President of The Church of Jesus Christ of Latter-day Saints".
+Members are invited to sustain the president in these roles, and the signalling for any in opposition is also allowed.
+Additionally, the counselors in the First Presidency and the members of the Quorum of the Twelve Apostles are sustained by the membership as "prophets, seers, and revelators".
+Until October 1979, the Presiding Patriarch of the church was also sustained as a "prophet, seer, and revelator".
+Apostles who are not members of the Quorum of the Twelve or the First Presidency and other general authorities, (e.g., members of the Quorums of the Seventy and Presiding Bishopric) are not sustained as prophets, seers, and revelators.

+The procedure of sustaining is repeated in local congregations of the LDS Church several times per year at stake, district, ward, or branch conferences.
+These procedures are mandated by the theology of the LDS Church, which dictates governance by the "common consent" of the membership, wherein no one serves on the local or general level unless he or she has been formally sustained by individual congregations or the church as a whole.

 President of the LDS Church

-The President of the LDS Church is the church's leader and the head of the First Presidency, the church's highest governing body.
+The president of the LDS Church is the church's leader and the head of the First Presidency, the church's highest governing body.
 Latter-day Saints consider the president of the church to be a prophet, seer, and revelator, and refer to him as the Prophet, a title originally given to Joseph Smith.
 When the name of the president is used by adherents, it is usually prefaced by the title "President".
 Latter-day Saints consider the president of the church to be God's spokesman to the entire world and the highest priesthood authority on earth, with the exclusive right to receive revelations from God on behalf of the entire church or the entire world.
-The President of the Church serves as the head of the Council on the Disposition of the Tithes and of the Council of the Church.
+The President of the Church chairs the Council on the Disposition of the Tithes and the Council of the Church.
 The President of the Church also serves as the ex officio chairman of the Church Boards of Trustees/Education.